Rifle City Council discusses community survey results over potential options with Rifle Island Park

 Waller said, moving forward, the city is trying to obtain grant funding for potential building and use options for Rifle Island Park.

 “There’s some really cool options,” he said.
-“But can they actually happen or not?”
+“But, can they actually happen or not?”

 Support Local Journalism